nodejs/node/doc/api/console.md

   * `ignoreErrors` {boolean} Ignore errors when writing to the underlying streams. **Default:** `true`.
   * `colorMode` {boolean|string} Set color support for this `Console` instance.
-    Setting to `true` enables coloring while inspecting values, setting to `'auto'` will make color support depend on the value of the `isTTY` property and the value returned by `getColorDepth()` on the respective stream.
+    Setting to `true` enables coloring while inspecting values.
+Setting to `false` disables coloring while inspecting values.
+Setting to `'auto'` makes color support depend on the value of the `isTTY` property and the value returned by `getColorDepth()` on the respective stream.
 This option can not be used, if `inspectOptions.colors` is set as well.
     **Default:** `'auto'`.